 Format of Presentations

 Workshop presentations will be given one hour per session with a few exceptions for longer sessions.

 Workshop leaders need to provide background on the topic, present an interactive workshop that engages with attendees, facilitate the session, close and conclude the workshop.

 Panel Discussions will provide an opportunity for three or more presenters to speak in an open and conversational setting with conference attendees.
 Submissions for these should include the name, affiliation, and email address of each panelist in addition to a description of the presentation and the title page.

-We are seeking workshops that will cover a wide variety of topics related to stuttering including (but not limited to): advocacy, self-disclosure, workplace and disability issues, self-worth, courage, comfort zones, and adapting to living – and thriving! – as a person who stutters.
-We are looking to offer workshops on career strategies, as well as sessions directed towards young adults, children and teens, parents, and family members.
+We are seeking workshops that cover a variety of topics related to stuttering including (but not limited to): advocacy, self-disclosure, workplace and disability issues, self-worth, courage, comfort zones, and adapting to living – and thriving! – as a person who stutters.
+We are looking to offer sessions directed towards young adults, children and teens, parents, and family members.